To you has been given the mystery of the kingdom of God; but those who are outside get everything in parables.

 It’s the same as the parables.
 If Jesus deliberately tells the public a warning they cannot understand or heed, His Word would go out void.
 However, according to Isaiah 55:11, God’s Word does not go out void.

 However, this all makes sense if we realize that Jesus told the disciples that He was not explaining the parables to the public so that they would not understand them during His earthly ministry.
-After the resurrection, the disciples were supposed to shout from the rooftops what they were told in secret—that is, to proclaim publicly what Jesus had told them privately.
+After the resurrection, the disciples were supposed to shout from the rooftops what they heard in secret—that is, to proclaim publicly what Jesus had told them privately.
 And that would include the meaning of the parables.
 That’s why we can understand them today.
+God’s Word did not go out in vain, though there was a strategic time delay.